Tara-Cloud/aws-cdk-tutorial/README.md

 - [ ] An [IDE](https://www.codecademy.com/article/what-is-an-ide) of your choice.
 We will be editing code throughout this tutorial.
 One great option is [VS Code](https://code.visualstudio.com/download).
 - [ ] An active AWS Account and a basic understanding of [AWS regions](https://cloudacademy.com/blog/aws-regions-and-availability-zones-the-simplest-explanation-you-will-ever-find-around/).
 - [ ] [AWS Command Line Interface (AWS CLI)](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)
 - [ ] The AWS CLI configured with credentials for an IAM user with the `AdministratorAccess` permission policy attached.
+[Instructions for configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).

 ## The Power of CDK